-Biden renews call for patience as Trump campaign launches more legal fights over ballots
+Biden renews call for patience as Trump assails vote-counting process

 Democrats lost multiple Senate races on Tuesday, and their chances of drawing a 50-50 split in the Senate would rest on winning both of those races.

-The legal wrangling also continued on Thursday, with Trump’s campaign attempting to sow doubt in the election results in a way that could both seek to change the results as well as produce an explanation for a loss.
+The legal wrangling also continued on Thursday, with Trump’s campaign attempting to sow doubt in the election count in a way that could both seek to change the results as well as produce an explanation for a loss.

-Biden campaign attorney Bob Bauer accused Trump’s campaign of engaging in a series of “meritless” lawsuits meant to misinform the public and disrupt the vote count.
+Biden campaign attorney Bob Bauer accused Trump’s campaign of engaging in “meritless” lawsuits meant to misinform the public and disrupt the vote count.

 “This is part of a broader misinformation campaign that involves some political theater,” he said, adding that the Trump camp has provided no evidence of wrongdoing.